-In the current financial year, the Group completed the acquisition of the Evans brand, and the e-commerce and wholesale businesses, for cash consideration of \$40.2m.
-Brand value of \$14.0m was recognised per management assessment.
+On 23 December 2020, the Group completed the acquisition of the Evans brand, and the e-commerce and wholesale businesses, for cash consideration of \$40.2m.
+Brand assets of \$14.0m was recognised.
 The recoverable amount of the Evans brand was determined independently using the RFR valuation method.
 The calculations reflect a five-year revenue forecast and requires the use of assumptions, including estimated royalty rates, tax rate, estimated discount rates and an assumed indefinite useful life.

-(iv) Assessment process
+(iv) Navabi Brand